tursky/.environment/manjaro/ui/.workspace/readme.md

 > Be careful because this directive will delete your current configuration files.
 Please see the contents of the executable file.

 4. The computer will restart.
-After that, call the console again and ask your computing machine for the name of the installed theme:
+After that, call the console again and ask your computing machine for the name of the installed env:

 ```
 echo $ui